arangodb/docs/3.9/graphs-smart-graphs.md

 ## Disjoint SmartGraphs using SatelliteCollections

 Disjoint SmartGraphs using SatelliteCollections prohibit edges between vertices with different `smartGraphAttribute` values.
-This restriction makes it unnecessary to replicate the edge collections between SmartGraph collections and SatelliteCollections to all DB-Servers for local execution.
-They are sharded like the SmartGraph collections (`distributeShardsLike`).
+All SmartVertices can be connected to SatelliteVertices.